Nuclear Victims: 75 Years after the first Nuclear Explosion, it’s time to help the forgotten victims.

 The Marshall Islands was told by the International Court of Justice in 2016 that their claim against three nuclear powers over their alleged failure to stop nuclear proliferation could not proceed.
 However, it wasn’t only the islanders who were exposed – the military personnel received little protection either.

-As well as those physically present at the tests, thousands of servicemen worldwide have been exposed to nuclear fallout from the 2000+ tests conducted since 1945.
+As well as those personnel who were physically present during nuclear testing, thousands of servicemen worldwide have been exposed to nuclear fallout from the 2000+ tests conducted since 1945.
 Some, but not all, were made aware of the risks.

-Between 1977 and 1980, a coalition of United States military forces and civilian support teams had been sanctioned to ‘clean’ the islands of residual radioactive fallout.
-They were also exposed and currently, effects from that exposure have begun to manifest, taking toll on many surviving Enewetak vets and contractors today.
-Decades later, survivors are telling their stories.
+Between 1977 and 1980, a coalition of United States military forces and civilian support teams had been sanctioned to ‘clean’ the Marshall islands of residual radioactive fallout.
+They were also exposed and currently, effects from that exposure have begun to manifest, taking a toll on many surviving Enewetak vets and contractors today.
+Decades later, sick survivors and their descendants are telling their stories.

 The British Nuclear Test Veterans’ Association confirms that the British Nuclear Testing Programme ran between 1952 and 1991.
 It was the largest Tri-Service operation since the D-Day landings.
-Over 22,000 servicemen participated in the Weapons Tests.
+Over 22,000 British servicemen participated in Atomic Weapons Testing.